Catenscia/MxOps/docs/source/user_documentation/steps.md

 expected_results:  # list of results excpected from the query output
   - save_key: EsdtIdentifier
     result_type: str
-print_results: False  # if the query results should be printed in the console
+print_results: false  # if the query results should be printed in the console
 ```

 Currently allowed values for `result_type`: [`number`, `str`]